kubernetes/website/content/en/docs/reference/access-authn-authz/authorization.md

 You can choose more than one authorization module.
 Modules are checked in order so an earlier module has higher priority to allow or deny a request.

-## Privilege escalation via pod creation
+## Privilege escalation via workload creation or edits

-Users who have the ability to create pods in a namespace can potentially escalate their privileges within that namespace.
-They can create pods that access their privileges within that namespace.
+Users who have the ability to create or edit anything which creates pods in a namespace can potentially escalate their privileges within that namespace.
+They can create pods that access other privileges within that namespace.
 They can create pods that access secrets the user cannot themselves read, or that run under a service account with different/greater permissions.
+They can also create pods that mount volumes meant for other workloads.

 {{< caution >}}
-System administrators, use care when granting access to pod creation.
-A user granted permission to create pods (or controllers that create pods) in the namespace can: read all secrets in the namespace; read all config maps in the namespace; and impersonate any service account in the namespace and take any action the account could take.
+System administrators, use care when granting access to create or edit workloads.
+A user granted permission to create pods (or controllers that create pods) in the namespace can: read all secrets in the namespace; read all config maps in the namespace; mount all volumes in that namespace ;and impersonate any service account in the namespace and take any action the account could take.
 This applies regardless of authorization mode.
+This can also apply if the user can create or edit custom resources that define workloads.
 {{< /caution >}}